-- Explain a defining moment that helped steer you toward a career in veterinary medicine.
-Consider using that moment as the focal point of your essay. - Be original and thoughtful: Discuss how you would contribute to the profession and patient care, all of which will help you stand out from other applicants. - As you are telling us why you want to pursue a career in veterinary medicine, explain why you are good candidate for veterinary school.
-Ask yourself-in a pile of 100 applications, would I enjoy reading my statement?
-Be sure to convey your passion for veterinary medicine in your statement. - Many of you have had meaningful experiences with animals or veterinarians as children and these are important but should only be mentioned briefly. - Your application materials already contain a summary of your accomplishments, so avoid repeating information from your transcripts or reference letters. - Give yourself time to organize your thoughts, write well and edit, as necessary. - Ask yourself if this essay is a good representation of your character, ideals, and aspirations. - · Do not forget to proofread!
+- Many of you have had meaningful experiences with animals or veterinarians as children and these may be important but should only be mentioned briefly, if at all.
+Your current interest in the field is most relevant to your candidacy. - You might explain a defining moment that helped steer you toward a career in veterinary medicine. - As you are telling us why you want to pursue a career in veterinary medicine, what distinguishes you as a candidate? - Discuss how you would contribute to the profession and patient care, all of which will help you stand out from other applicants. - Be thoughtful.
+Explain why you are a good candidate for veterinary school and convey your passion for veterinary medicine in specific terms. - Be original.
+Discuss your contribution to the profession and what distinguishes you as a candidate.
+Ask yourself-in a pile of 100 applications, would I enjoy reading my statement? - Be sure to convey your passion for veterinary medicine. - Your application materials already contain a summary of your accomplishments, so avoid repeating information from your transcripts or reference letters. - Give yourself time to organize your thoughts, write well and edit, as necessary. - Ask yourself if this essay is a good representation of your character, ideals, and aspirations. - · Remember to proofread!